blockElementElementElement functions can be customized with set and show rules.

 spacing

 The spacing around the block.
-When auto
+When auto, inherits the paragraph

-For two adjacent blocks, the larger of the first block's above
+For two adjacent blocks, the larger of the first block's above and the

-spacing wins.
+second block's below spacing wins.
 Moreover, block spacing takes

-precedence over paragraph spacing
+precedence over paragraph spacing.

-Note that this is only a shorthand to set above
+Note that this is only a shorthand to set above and below to the

 same value.
-Since the values for above
+Since the values for above and below might differ, a

-context block only provides access to block.above
+context block only provides access to block.above and

-, not to block.spacing
+block.below, not to block.spacing directly.

 This property can be used in combination with a show rule to adjust the spacing around arbitrary block-level elements.